rsyslog/rsyslog/source/imptcp.rst

    effect if keep-alive is enabled.
 The functionality may not be available on all platforms.
 -  **KeepAlive.Interval** <number>
-    The interval between subsequential keepalive probes, regardless of what the connection has exchanged in the meantime.
+    The interval between subsequent keepalive probes, regardless of what the connection has exchanged in the meantime.
 The default, 0, means that the operating system defaults are used.
 This has only effect if keep-alive is enabled.
 The functionality may not be available on all platforms.
 -  **KeepAlive.Time** <number>
     The interval between the last data packet sent (simple ACKs are not considered data) and the first keepalive probe; after the connection